 Multimedia Collection Guides

 The Marjorie I. Mitchell Multimedia Center provides archived collection guides in both non-circulating hard copy available in the Center and here online.
 These guides were compiled in past years and then retained for reference use for patron convenience.
-All titles in the collection can be searched and located via the Library's search tool on its homepage, and also through NUcat, the Library's online catalog.
+All titles in the collection can be searched and located via the Library's search tool, NUsearch, on its homepage.

 The Multimedia Center's circulating collection has four main facets: